stichting shirati logo horizontaal

 Shirati Peanut project

-Local production of special peanut butter to combat malnutrition
+Local production of therapeutic peanut paste to combat malnutrition.

 Shirati Food Program